felix/tinydnsdyn/README.md

 ## Requirements

-* Administrative access to a server running tinydns and hence daemontools or similar (such as runit in Void linux)
+* Administrative access to a server running tinydns and hence daemontools or similar (such as runit in Void linux).
-* Administrative access to a *nix box on you local network
+* Administrative access to a *nix box on you local network.
-* Python (version 2!) installed on both client and server
+* Python (>2.7.9) installed on both client and server.
-* An open port on the server's firewall
+* An open port on the server's firewall.

 ## Installation